Ruby-Network/ruby-v2/README.md

     -   [Aero](https://github.com/proxyhaven/aero)

--   45+ Games in our games page

--   Password protection for the website (you can set a password in the settings page)
+-   Basic Password protection for the website (you can set a password in the settings page)

 -   Customizable apps and games